Find Affordable College Courses

 Chestnut Hill, MA

 You’ll be in good company if you decide to attend Boston College.
 It ranked #4 on our 2023 Most Popular Political Science & Government Doctor’s Degree Schools in the New England Region list.
-Located in the small city of Chestnut Hill, Boston College is a private not-for-profit college with a fairly large student population.
+Located in the small city of Chestnut Hill, Boston College is a private not-for-profit school with a large student population.

 Women make up 29% of the political science majors at the school.